 🗓️ Day 1 – Hello Hanoi!
 First Impressions & Historical Sights

-Our Vietnam adventure officially kicked off in the early hours of the morning when we landed at Noi Bai International Airport in Hanoi.
-After breezing through immigration, we took our time to withdraw some cash and set up the eSIM we purchased from Klook (you can actually activate it before leaving the Philippines—super convenient!).
-There’s also the option to purchase a physical SIM at the airport, depending on what suits you best.
+Our Vietnam travel officially started in the early hours of the morning when we landed at Noi Bai International Airport in Hanoi.
+After breezing through immigration, we took our time to withdraw some cash and set up the eSIM we purchased from Klook (you can actually activate it before leaving the Philippines, it's super convenient!).
+There’s also the option to buy a physical SIM at the airport, depending on what suits you best.

 Once ready, we found our driver for the private airport transfer, which we had pre-arranged through our hotel for ₫350,000 VND (around PHP 700–800 or USD 14).
-It was a smooth and hassle-free ride to the city center, and totally worth it after a late-night flight.
+It was a smooth and a convenient ride to the city center (Old Quarter), and totally worth it after a late-night flight.

 🏨 Check-in at Antique Angel Hotel

 We arrived at Antique Angel Hotel early in the morning.
-To avoid the stress of waiting for check-in, we paid for the night before our arrival—this allowed us to check in immediately upon arrival.
-If you’re arriving early like we did, this is a great option.
-Otherwise, you can try requesting an early check-in (some hotels offer it for free or for a small fee, depending on availability).
+To avoid the stress of waiting for check-in, we paid for the night before our arrival.
+This allowed us to check in immediately upon arrival.
+If you're arriving early like we did, this is a great option and we always recommend to do this.
+Otherwise, you can try requesting an early check-in (some hotels offer it for free or for a small fee, depending on availability) but it will be a hassle if there's no available room in the hotel (and take note, you came from a late night flight).

 Antique Angel Hotel and Travel